Trachycarpus fortunei - the Chinese windmill palm - is a palm in the family Arecaceae, native to central China

 Plant my chinese windmill palm

-In the open ground, plant in spring in a spot sheltered from the wind, warm, drained, fresh, rich, in semi shade.
+In open soil, plant in spring in a spot sheltered from the wind, warm, drained, fresh, rich, in semi shade.

 Dig a hole three times the size of the root ball, and plant without burying the base of the stem.
 Tamp the soil well while you put it back in the hole.
 Do not mix the soil layers.
 Form a large hollow, and water with at least two watering cans.